alijahnas/CKA-practice-exercises/logging-monitoring.md

 Doc: https://kubernetes.io/docs/tasks/debug-application-cluster/resource-metrics-pipeline/

+Questions:
-Install the metrics server and show metrics for nodes and for pods in `kube-system` namespace.
+- Install the metrics server and show metrics for nodes and for pods in `kube-system` namespace.

 <details><summary>Solution</summary>
 <p>